USS Ommaney Bay: Service history

-At around 08:20, five Wildcats and six Avengers from Ommaney Bay attacked the cruiser Mogami, part pf the Japanese force which attacked from the direction of Surigao Strait to the south-west of the landing area, inflicting some damage.
+At around 08:20, five Wildcats and six Avengers from Ommaney Bay attacked the cruiser Mogami, part of the Japanese force which attacked from the direction of Surigao Strait to the south-west of the landing area, inflicting some damage.
 40 minutes later, her Avengers joined 17 other torpedo bombers in crippling Mogami.
 She sank three hours later, scuttled by Akebono.
 Ommaney Bay launched some six strikes that day, and along with the rest of Task Group 77.4.1, she turned potential defeat into victory.
 As part of Taffy 2, she was also obliged to accept aircraft from other task groups, which were damaged or low on fuel from their strikes.
 She was forced to jettison several aircraft over her deck to preserve the functionality of her flight deck.
 On 30 October, her task group retired from Leyte Gulf, bound for Manus.

 The carrier spent the month of November at Manus and Kossol Passage for availability and replenishment.
 On 10 November, she was docked in Seeadler Harbor, approximately 1.5 mi from the ammunition ship Mount Hood, when the ship suddenly exploded violently.
 Even from her distant vantage point, Ommaney Bay was showered with metal fragments, and was hit by a tidal wave.
 From 12 December to 17 December, the escort carrier operated in the Mindanao and Sulu Seas in support of operations on the island of Mindoro.

 On the early morning of 15 December, forty Japanese planes, divided equally between kamikazes and escorts, took off from Clark Field and Davao, bound for the battleships and carriers to the east of Mindoro.
 The first sightings were reported at 7:00, and for the rest of the morning, kamikaze attacks harried the task force.
 At 09:40, a group of Japanese planes dove towards the carriers.
 One plane missed with a bomb, and disengaged, and two were shot down by anti-aircraft fire from Manila Bay and the destroyer escorts.
 However, a Yokosuka P1Y kamikaze dove directly towards Ommaney Bay, approaching from the port-bow side.
 Engaged by heavy anti-aircraft fire from the entire task force, the plane was set ablaze about 400 yd away, and passed 30 yd over the flight deck, crashing into the ocean.
 On 19 December she returned to Kossol Passage.
 On 27 December, she departed for the Philippines in support of the planned 6th Army landings at Lingayen Gulf.
 After arriving, she paused at San Pedro Bay, before leaving port and entering the Sulu Sea on 3 January 1945.